opensearch-project/project-website/_posts/2025-10-14-Scaling-Sparse-Vector-Search-to-Billions-Neural-Sparse-Now-Supports-Approximate-Search-for-Ultra-Fast-Retrieval.markdown

 ## Benchmark Experiment: Seismic and Traditional Approaches

-We conducted a billion-scale benchmark to compare the performance of Seismic and traditional search methods, including BM25, neural sparse search and two phase algorithm.
+We conducted a billion-scale benchmark to compare the performance of Seismic and traditional search methods, including BM25, neural sparse search and two-phase.

 ### Experimental Setup